What is subacute sclerosing panencephalitis?

 Good nursing care is the most important aspect of treatment for SSPE, along with anticonvulsant and antispasmodic drugs when needed.

-Most individuals with SSPE will die within 1 to 3 years of diagnosis.
-In a small percentage of people, the disease will progress rapidly, leading to death over a short course within three months of diagnosis.
+Most individuals with SSPE will die within one to three years of diagnosis.
+In a small percentage, the disease will progress rapidly, leading to death within three months of diagnosis.
 Another small group will have a chronic, slowly progressive form, some with relapses and remissions.
-A very small number (approximately 5 percent) may experience spontaneous long term improvement and regain lost function.
+A very small number may experience spontaneous long-term improvement and regain lost function.